 At first glance, Sherwin-Williams Sea Salt is so subtle it may appear more gray or neutral than aqua.
 But with rich colored accents, the green undertones in this light aqua paint shine through.
 Perfect for nearly any room (particularly great for bedrooms, living spaces, and kitchens), this works well if you seek a little more color without overpowering the space.

 Benjamin Moore Jamaican Aqua is a true, saturated aqua paint color.
 This beach-inspired hue is balanced perfectly between blue and green.
 While it's certainly vibrant and striking, it's also relaxing and tranquil.
-Jamaican Aqua is a good choice for master bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.
+Jamaican Aqua is a good choice for primary bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.